-You can access the walking bridge from the Mid-America All Indian Center, or from either West Central Avenue or North McClean Boulevard where there are small parking lots, or reach it by walking on the paved paths along the Arkansas River downtown.
+You can access the walking bridge from the Mid-America All Indian Center when it’s open, or from the small parking lot on West Central Avenue, or from the Exploration Place parking lot on North McClean Boulevard.
+You can also reach it by walking on the paved paths along the Arkansas River downtown.

 Around the base of the sculpture are plaques with information about the sculpture, which was donated to the city in 1974 by Blackbear Bosin, and the lifestyle of the Plains Indians.